LHS-Beane/CollegePhysics201/docs/week1/index.md

 ---

-??? note "1.2 Dimensions (click to expand)"
+??? note "1.2 Dimensions (What They Mean and Why They Matter)"
-    Dimensions describe **what type** of physical quantity something is.
+    Dimensions describe **the type** of physical quantity.

     \[
     \text{Velocity}: [L][T^{-1}]